Bookworm (comics)

 Bookworm was a British humoristic comic strip, first published on 22 April 1978 in the magazine Whoopee! and survived Whoopee!s merger with Whizzer and Chips in 1985, becoming a Chip-ite.
 It was drawn by Sid Burgon for most of its history, although Barry Glennard drew a substantial number of episodes.

 Concept

 The comic strip centers around a young boy, "Bookworm", who indeed is a huge bibliophile.
-He is never seen without a book and his parents often try to force him doing more "boyish" things, like playing football.
+He is never seen without a book, and his parents often try to force him to do more "boyish" things, like playing football.
 The results are typically disastrous.